poliprojects/apc-project/README.md

     subfolder to compare time executions of both the sequential and the parallel version of the IserNor method on the tests number 4, 5, and 6.
 Information will be saved into the ```timeres.txt``` file
+* Run on the terminal the ```testing_suite.sh``` script directly from the
+    ```test``` subfolder to execute the program with all available combinations
+    of solvers and example functions.
+The results will be saved in the
+    respective usual files

 ### Examples
 * ```./main 3 RK 0.2 1e-3```